borislavtotev/Team-SEAWORLD/README.md

 REQUIREMENTS:
 *Required functionalities:*
 -View all albums / categories (optionally with paging).
 Browse album photos.
--Creating new album in a category.
+*Creating new album in a category.
 -Uploading photos (validating pictures size and type) / downloading photos.
 -Adding comments to photos and albums.
 -Implement album's ranking system (e.g. vote from 1 to 10 or like / dislike).